qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## `Arc` is not always fast

 `Arc` uses atomic operations to change its reference count.
+(Cloning and dropping `Arc` changes reference count, but borrowing `Arc` doesn't.)

 However, when many threads frequently change the same atomic counter, performance can degrade.
 The more threads touching it, the slower it is.